SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-08-fda-vrbpac-booster-policy.md

   - Then Omicron/BA.1 even-biggerfoot-stomped it out beginning late 2021
   - &hellip; and now Omicron/BA.2 strain is biggest-foot-stomping even that.
-- We can compare this against various types of influenza, the previous record holder for serious human-infecting virus with annoyingly high mutation rates.
-In all cases, they've plotted the number of amino acid (AA) substitutions per unit length in the spike protein for SARS-CoV2 and the equivalent for influenza.
+- We can compare this against various types of influenza, the previous record holder for serious human-infecting viruses with annoyingly high mutation rates.
+In all 4 plots on this slide, they've plotted the number of amino acid (AA) substitutions per unit length in the spike protein for SARS-CoV2 and the equivalent for influenza.
 At least 2 things stand out to
   me: